ishtihoss/google-ads/README.md

 # google-ads
-code to summarise Google ads performance and also to do forecasting
+code to summarise Google ads performance and also to predict campaign performance